-Stata’s sspace command makes it easy to fit a wide variety of multivariate time-series models by casting them as linear state-space models, including vector autoregressive moving-average (VARMA) models, structural time-series (STS) models, and dynamic-factor models.
+Stata’s sspace makes it easy to fit a wide variety of multivariate time-series models by casting them as linear state-space models, including vector autoregressive moving-average (VARMA) models, structural time-series (STS) models, and dynamic-factor models.

 State-space models parameterize the observed dependent variables as functions of unobserved state variables.
 Stata’s state-space model command, sspace, allows both the observed dependent variables and the unobserved state variables to be functions of exogenous covariates.